 If you compare Ulips to a standalone insurance plan or a mutual fund product, then the former will carry greater risks.
 Here’s why.
 The cost structure of Ulips makes it expensive and it becomes difficult to get returns that will cover you for the costs and help you add extra over and above that.
 Considering that Ulips are more expensive, we can say that the risk factor is on the heavier side.

-The investment made in Ulips can be used to claim tax deduction under section 80C of the income tax act till a limit of Rs 1.5 lakh.
+The investment made in Ulips can be used to claim tax deduction under section 80C of the income tax act to a limit of Rs 1.5 lakh.
 Apart from this, the returns from the policy are exempt from taxation on maturity under section 10 (10D) of the income tax act.

 Long term goals: Given that the charges are high in Ulips and it invests in equities, a Ulip product is bound to be held for a long period of time to get the benefits of the markets.
-This means, ULIP may be a product to consider only when you want to achieve long term goals
+This means ULIP may be a product to consider only when you want to achieve long term goals

-Switching: Ulips gives you the liberty to switch between equity, debt or mutual funds during the tenure of your Ulip plan to suit your requirements.
+Switching: Ulips gives you the liberty to switch between equity, debt, or mutual funds during the tenure of your Ulip plan to suit your requirements.

 Tax benefits: While the investment made in Ulips is eligible for deduction under section 80(C), the returns from the policy are exempt from taxation on maturity under section 10 (10D) of the income tax act

-Benefits of standalone plans: All advisors are on board with the idea that if you buy a life insurance and a mutual fund plan separately then the chances of you getting the real benefits of both these products are way higher than a Ulip, even after accounting for the investment you make in each of them.
+Benefits of standalone plans: All advisors are on board with the idea that if you buy life insurance and a mutual fund plan separately then the chances of you getting the real benefits of both these products are way higher than a Ulip, even after accounting for the investment you make in each of them.

 Returns are compromised at times: Ulips may earn good returns for you due to the investment element but the long series of high charges at times compromise the returns in the end.